NeuralNetworkVerification/Marabou/ArtifactReadme.txt

        bin folder, and supplying it with a neural network and a property.
 For example, try running:

-       - ./bin/marabou.elf acas/ACASXU_run2a_1_1_batch_2000.nnet property.txt
+       - ./bin/marabou.elf executable_example/acas.nnet executable_example/property.txt

        This tells Marabou to find an assignment to the network described in the nnet file (in this case, one of the ACAS Xu networks), that satisfies the property described in property.txt.
+If a satsifying assignment is found it is printed out.

        The property files are encoded in a simple textual format, where the x variables represent the networks inputs, the y variables represent its outputs, and only linear constraints are allowed.

-       The current property specifies that...

-       Again, feel free to change some of the constraints, for example into...
+       The particular property file in the example limits the range of the network's 5 inputs, and requires that the first output, y0, be the minimal of the 5 outputs.
+For an ACAS network, this means the network advises that the drone continue to fly straight, i.e. issuses a COC (clear-of-conflict) advisory.

+       The initial query is SAT, i.e. there exists an input within the specified range for which the network's output is COC.
+Feel free to change some of the constraints and see what happens.
+For example, changing the first two lines in the file into:

+           x0 >= -0.30
+           x0 <= -0.29

+       Will make the query UNSAT.
+This is because input x0 represents the distance to an intruder drone, and the change means that the intruder is very close - and so the network will never advise COC.

    (c) Python interface